Tips for Avoiding Weather-Related Home Insurance Claims

 • Trees Clear your property of trees that may fall and trim dead branches and those that extend close to your home.

-• Exterior HVAC Units — If your home is in a hail-prone region, install screens around your home’s air conditioning unit to help reduce the chance of hail damage to coils and fins.
+• Exterior HVAC Units—If your home is in a hail-prone region, install screens around its air conditioning unit to help reduce the chance of hail damage to coils and fins.

-• Gutters and downspouts Ensure your gutters are clear and undamaged, downspouts are firmly attached to the house and check for leaks in gutter seams.
+• Gutters and downspouts Ensure your gutters are clear and undamaged, downspouts are firmly attached to the house, and leaks in gutter seams are checked.
 Downspouts should be connected and unbroken, and runoff should be directed at least 6 feet away from the home’s foundation to minimize the risk of basement or foundation flooding.
 If you're considering gutter replacement, consider upgrading to steel products, which are more durable against hail impacts and less likely to leak.

-• Painting, sealing, and caulking Check and ensure any cracked or missing caulking is replaced.
+• Painting, sealing, and caulking Check and replace any cracked or missing caulking.
 Stain or paint structures regularly to help maintain a moisture barrier.
 Fill any cracks in the masonry or stucco with a mortar repair or crack sealant.
 Check all exterior doors, windows, and trim to determine whether the gaskets and seals are sound.

 TappahannokTornado DamageCleanupVDOT Photo credit: Flickr, Virginia Department of Transportation